-During the 110th Congress, AIPLA supported similar legislation (H.R.
-34) which was passed by the House in February of 2007.
-As was the case for that bill, your legislation is narrowly tailored to achieve concrete improvements to the patent system by targeting perceived inefficiencies in the litigation of inventors' rights.
+AIPLA has supported similar legislation in the past.
+As was the case for the previous bills, your legislation is narrowly tailored to achieve concrete improvements to the patent system by targeting perceived inefficiencies in the litigation of inventors' rights.
 The fact is that most district judges rarely hear patent cases, and that the complex law and technology in such cases often occupies an inordinate amount of a district judge's time.
 Any resulting problems are amplified by the high stakes in patent litigation and by the high rate of reversal at the Federal Circuit.